davidwdraper/EFFV2/SOP.md

 ## If, when building code you're unsure of an object or module's interface, ask for a code drop rather than guess on a function or approach.

 ## Don't want to see the extention 'Like' in any of the code.

+## All ADR are created as .md files with a download link - always.

+## For the 1st ADR in a session, ask for the ADR number to use.